hbabar1215/medical-codex-pipeline/README.md

 ### Trouble Shooting
 To save storage I wanted to add all of my input and out files to gitignore.
 However, even though I added all of my input and output files to gitignore, two files still remain.
 I was also having a difficult time creating output files in my output folder.
 I had to manually create output directories to be able to generate output csv or txt files.
+I used the logging feature for some of my scripts but it generated an empty logs folder.
 Additionally when adding Professor Hants's repo to my local machine, the HHA 507-2025 was being shown.
 I kept it locally but removed it from my repo by using the git command:
 ```bash
 git rm -r --cached HHA-507-2025